amaxwell/datatank_py/README.markdown

 -----

 NumPy is a requirement, and I have no interest in working with Numeric or Numarray.
-You can download NumPy at http://numpy.scipy.org/ or make do with Apple's lobotomized and ancient version as shipped with OS X.  If you do compile your own, I've found it necessary to get rid of the OS-installed version, particularly since SciPy won't compile with it installed.
+You can download [NumPy](http://numpy.scipy.org/) or make do with Apple's lobotomized and ancient version as shipped with OS X.  If you do compile your own, I've found it necessary to get rid of the OS-installed version, particularly since SciPy won't compile with it installed.
 To do this, I use the following Terminal commands on